 Leon F. Seltzer, Ph.D., holds doctorates in both English and Psychology.
-Formerly an English professor at Queens College (CUNY) and Cleveland State University, he now lives in Del Mar, California, where he has maintained a general private practice for over 30 years.
-With clinical specialties in anger, trauma resolution (using EMDR and IFS), couples conflict, compulsive/addictive behaviors, and depression, he has also taught some 200 adult education workshops on these subjects.
-In addition, he has served as a consultant both to corporations and publishers.
+Formerly an English professor at Queens College (CUNY) and Cleveland State University, he now lives in Del Mar, California, where—until October of 2020—he maintained a general private practice with clinical specialties in anger, trauma resolution (using EMDR and IFS), couples conflict, compulsive/addictive behaviors, stress control, and depression.

 The author of The Vision of Melville and Conrad, he has also written numerous articles on literature and psychology.
-He is best known for his professional guidebook Paradoxical Strategies in Psychotherapy, which describes a wide array of seemingly illogical therapeutic interventions.
-These powerful techniques can help therapists resolve difficult individual and marital/family problems when more straightforward methods haven't succeeded in doing so.
+He is best known for his professional guidebook Paradoxical Strategies in Psychotherapy, which describes a wide array of seemingly illogical but powerful therapeutic interventions.
+These counter-intuitive techniques have helped therapists resolve difficult individual and marital/family problems when more straightforward methods have failed to do so.

 Now retired from his clinical psychology practice, his professional work is limited to personal, professional, and corporate consultations.

 Finally, his many varied posts for PT (469 in number as of December 31, 2020) have received almost 44 million views.